Have you been sweating for hours in the gym and giving up your favorite foods but still not losing weight? FYI, hormonal imbalance can be the reason.

 The weight Loss Hormones are

-Popularly known as the ‘satiety hormone’, this plays a major role in reducing hunger.
+Popularly known as the ‘satiety hormone’, plays a major role in reducing hunger.
 It basically functions opposite to ghrelin as it decreases the appetite.

 It is released from the fat cells in your body.
 The leptin hormone inhibits hunger.
 More the body fat more is the release of leptin.
 However, it is found that excessive body fat leads to too much of leptin- a condition called leptin resistance.
 To combat this and to keep your leptin levels optimized, go for antioxidant-rich foods.